 This guy goes off on a spiel about how his family has owned every pharmacy in town for a century, and how his family has more money than the entire mall he's in, because they don't accept checks anymore.
 When he shuts up long enough to try using a credit card, it is promptly declined.

-This customer complains about a store being understaffed due to the snow, saying, "Must be nice!
-You can just call and pretend to be concerned for your personal safety and then just take the day off?
-Makes you wonder what you people would do if you ever got a real job!
-It’s a good thing this isn’t making me late for my job today."
+This customer complains about a store being understaffed due to the snow, noting he's glad the slow moving isn't making him late for work.
 When the worker asks the customer why they're not at work, the response is, "Duh, the snow!
 Maybe you’ve noticed it?
 Are you blind or just stupid?!"

 Works like a charm for this woman.
 But not on the employee.